 The body and the brain adapt themselves to elevated ethanol consumption, so when the alcohol disappears the effect can be jarring.
 A person undergoing EtOH withdrawal may experience uncontrollable tremors, anxiety, and insomnia.
 The brain, which overproduced stimulating chemicals to counteract alcohol’s depressant qualities, is jolted out of its ethanol-induced stupor and the mind races.
 In some cases, that triggers delirium tremens (DTs), in which the irregular brain chemistry can’t control the body’s vital signs, leaving sufferers vulnerable to heart attack or stroke, or in worst cases, death.

 What is an EtOH Treatment Program That is Effective?

 EtOH abuse requires urgent intervention.
-If you or someone you love is addicted to ethanol, seek professional help at Clear Sky Recovery.
+If you or someone you love is addicted to ethanol, seek professional help at our ibogaine treatment center.
 Our team of medical professionals strives to give all patients the chance for a successful recovery through the innovative use of ibogaine as part of a program where treatment is tailored to each individual.
 Contact us today to learn more about our services.